TianruiZhang/Linux-Server-Configuration/README.md

 9. Type `python3 lotsofmenus.py` and press **Enter**.
 10. Type `python3 project.py` and press **Enter**.
 11. Type `http://localhost:8000/home/` in the address bar in your browser.
+12. You can view selections and menu items that have already been stored in the database by the developer.
+However, you need to log in first to create, edit or delete a menu item.